Small scale creation for 2D free boundary Euler equations with surface tension: Introduction

 \subsection{Acknowledgements}

 CL is supported by the Hong Kong RGC grant No. CUHK--24304621 and CUHK--14302922.
 YY is partially supported by the NUS startup grant, MOE Tier 1 grant A-0008491-00-00, and the Asian Young Scientist Fellowship.
-ZH thanks the hospitality of the Chinese University of Hong Kong.
-The authors thank Tarek Elgindi for suggesting this problem, and Alexander Kiselev for helpful discussions.
+ZH {acknowleges partial support of the NSF-DMS grants 2006372 and 2306726}; he also thanks the hospitality of the Chinese University of Hong Kong.
+The authors thank Tarek Elgindi for suggesting this problem, and Alexander Kiselev for helpful discussions. {Finally, we thank the anonymous referees for helpful comments which improved the presentation of this paper.}